Lifestyle Changes to Manage Panic Disorder

 or nonprescription medications, ask your doctor for help overcoming dependence on these substances.

 Give yourself a little quiet time each day.
-This will help you release stress and feel more calm.
+This is a great way to reduce stress and have time to think through some troubling problems.

 National Institute of Mental Health